(c) About the Programme Approval Process

 If an education or training course is currently accredited with a professional body is this considered for CORU programme approval?

-No. The Registration Board has set education and training standards that are separate and distinct from professional body accreditation.
-The Board has set regulatory standards for the purposes of establishing the threshold level of knowledge and skills required for safe practice in Ireland.
+No. The Registration Board sets education and training standards that are separate and distinct from professional body accreditation.
+The Board sets regulatory standards for the purposes of establishing the threshold level of knowledge and skills required for safe practice in Ireland.
 Programme accreditation by a professional body is not linked with CORU’s programme approval process and will not have an impact on the outcome of the programme approval process undertaken by the Registration Board.

-Are there any requirements around how a programme should be structured?
+Are there any requirements around how a programme should be designed and delivered?

 No. The Registration Board does not stipulate how an education provider should structure an education and training programme.